UncleVesimir/clientside-graphql/README.md

-# Lyrical-GraphQL
+# Client-Side GraphQL
-Starter project from a GraphQL course on Udemy.com
+From Stephen Grider's React-GraphQL course on UDEMY